What to Consider When Choosing an E-commerce Platform

 The most overwhelming decision when creating an e-commerce site is how to build it.
 There are many systems, software, and businesses that exist just to help you sell your products and services online, but not all of them will be a good fit.
 The three main categories of options to explore are platforms, builders, and self-hosted.
 I’d like to share my top recommendations for each one, what they do well, what they do poorly, and what might be the best for you.

 The first type of e-commerce option is the platform, such as Amazon, eBay, or Etsy.
-I call these “platforms” because they are systems with existing customer bases that you can choose to opt-in to.
+We call these “platforms” because they are systems with existing customer bases that you can choose to opt-in to.
 For most types of products, becoming a third-party seller on Amazon is a fairly easy and straightforward process.
 These platforms certainly take their cut of your sales though.
 For example, Amazon’s “referral fee” can range from 6-20% depending on the product category.
 However, you’re not just paying for the right to sell on the platform.
-You’re really paying for exposure to the audience of people that will go straight to Amazon for whatever they need.
+You’re really paying for exposure to the audience of people who will go straight to Amazon for whatever they need.
 The best way to treat these platforms is similar to how you treat search engines.
-According to the “State of Amazon 2016” report from retail experience firm Bloomreach, 55% of people surveyed chose Amazon as the starting point whenever they are searching for a product.
-This built-in audience can be extremely valuable.
+In 2025, Amazon remains the dominant starting point for online shoppers, with approximately 66% of consumers beginning their product searches on the platform.
+This highlights the immense value of Amazon’s built-in audience and the need for businesses to optimize their product listings for visibility.
 Your marketing efforts should be focused on optimizing your Amazon store and product listing for the search terms people are using on the platform.
 The same advice is applicable for Etsy and eBay, making them the best choice if your target market fits their audience.
 For the majority of product-based businesses, Amazon is the dominant platform option.

 This article was featured in the Fall/Winter 2020 issue of Connections, the official magazine of the Southern Chester County Chamber of Commerce.